Elenkakis/rsschool-cv/cv.md

 ### About myself:

 I am 28 y.o.
-I worked as an design engineer in Moscow last 6 years.
+I worked as a design engineer in Moscow last 6 years.
 I decided to change my sphere when moved abroad.
 I am really appreciate this sphere for opportunity to work remoutly and find out new every day.

 -------